Communicating Diversity Student Conference 2023

 Conference Presentation Tips

-If this is your first conference, here are a few tips for making this a great experience for you and your audience.
+Here are a few tips for making this a great experience for you and your audience.

 Be a Good Listener